-Extra volunteer participation in these projects is encouraged to help educate citizens about the effects of invasive plants on forests and engage them in stewardship of their community’s urban forest.
+Volunteer participation in project stewardship is encouraged to help citizens learn about the effects of invasive plants on forests and engage them in stewardship of their community’s urban forest.

 Project Proposal Submittal

-- Proposed projects may be submitted for assistance until June 30, 2013.
+- Applications for assistance may be submitted until September 30, 2014

 - Proposed projects will be prioritized based on their impact on stormwater management and water quality, how well they support existing goals of the local government's Comprehensive Plan or other management documents, commitment to a three-year management and monitoring plan, and volunteer involvement.